-When the air turns crisp and the leaves begin to transform into gorgeous shades of red, orange, and yellow, you know it’s fall in the North Georgia mountains.
+[Updated 7/21/2022] When the air turns crisp and the leaves begin to transform into gorgeous shades of red, orange, and yellow, you know it’s Georgia in the fall.

-And when this magical time of year comes around, towns all across Georgia get ready to celebrate the season with an array of fall fairs and festivals.
+And when this magical time of year comes around, towns all across the state get ready to celebrate the season with an array of fall fairs and festivals in Georgia.

-Bringing together food, games, music, and activities, many of these events become family traditions and are something you can look forward to each year.
+Bringing together food, games, music, and fall activities in Georgia, many of these events become family traditions and are something you can look forward to each year.

 From the iconic two-month-long Oktoberfest celebration in Helen GA to the endlessly entertaining North Georgia State Fair, each event offers a unique autumnal experience you won’t want to miss.